The piranha problem: Large effects swimming in a small pond: Piranha theorems

 \section{Piranha theorems}

 In this section, we present piranha theorems for linear and nonlinear effects.
 We consider two different ways of measuring linear effects.
-The first of these, correlation, is straightforward to interpret.
-We show that it is impossible for a large number of explanatory variables to be correlated with some outcome variable unless they are highly correlated with each other.
-The second examines linear regression coefficients.
-We show that if a set of explanatory random variables is plugged into a regression equation, the $\ell_2$-norm $\|\beta\|$ of the least squares coefficient vector $\beta$ can be bounded above in terms of (the eigenvalues of) the second-moment matrix of the predictors.
+We first show that it is impossible for a large number of explanatory variables to be correlated with some outcome variable unless they are highly correlated with each other.
+Second, we show that if a set of explanatory random variables is plugged into a linear regression, the $\ell_2$-norm $\|\beta\|$ of the least-squares coefficient vector $\beta$ can be bounded above in terms of the eigenvalues of the second-moment matrix of the predictors.
 Thus, there can only be so many individual coefficients with a large magnitude.
-Finally, we consider a general (nonlinear) form of dependency, mutual information, and present a corresponding piranha theorem for that measure.
+Finally, we consider a general nonlinear form of dependency, mutual information, and present a corresponding piranha theorem for that measure.